sunfoxy2k/antechamber/instructions/system_info_enhancement.md

 ## Instructions
 - Find the FIRST CONTEXT_INFORMATION block in the structure
-- Add 2-5 pieces of relevant system setting information to that block only
+- Add 4-5 pieces of relevant system setting information to that block only, must mention clearly about the system
 - Generate system info that would be helpful for the specific context and settings
 - Format: Add as natural extensions within the first CONTEXT_INFORMATION block
 - Example: "[CONTEXT_INFORMATION] existing content (system: mobile device, storage: 64GB, network: WiFi)"